aws-samples/amazon-dynamodb-labs/content/event-driven-architecture/ex2pipeline/Step3.en.md

 3. Click the `Add` button in the bottom right corner.

+{{% notice warning %}}
-::alert[Caution: You will see an error here!
-Before we can enable this trigger we need to add IAM permissions to this Lambda functions.]
+You will see an error here!
+Before we can enable this trigger we need to add IAM permissions to this Lambda functions.
+{{% /notice %}}

 ![Architecture-1](/images/event-driven-architecture/lab1/reduce-lambda-error-permissions.png)